ecoen66/merakicat/README.md

 ![merakicat](https://github.com/ecoen66/merakicat/raw/main/images/mc_quick.gif)

-This Python app can be run in Webex bot mode or in command-line mode.
+This Python app can be run in Webex Teams Bot mode or in command-line mode.
 It can also be called from shell scripts for bulk-mode.

 Below is the list of configurations the tool can currently translate: